Mark David Chapman was to be interviewed by parole board members

 Chapman's attorney could not be immediately reached for comment

-Chapman is scheduled to be interviewed by two or three members of the parole board, according to Carole Claren-Weaver, a spokeswoman for the New York Department of Corrections.
+Chapman was scheduled to be interviewed by two or three members of the parole board, according to Carole Claren-Weaver, a spokeswoman for the New York Department of Corrections.
+It was not known when the board will hand down its decision.

 He was also denied parole in 2000, 2002, 2004, 2006 and 2008.

-Chapman, 57, is serving a sentence of 20 years to life in prison, and is being held at the Wende Correctional Facility in Alden, New York.
+Chapman, 57, is serving a sentence of 20 years to life in prison and is being held at the Wende Correctional Facility in Alden.

 He is in protective custody in a single-person cell, Claren-Weaver said, and is allowed out three hours per day.

 Chapman has not had an infraction since 1994.
-It is not clear if he currently has legal representation.
+It is not clear whether he currently has legal representation.

 Yoko Ono, Lennon’s widow, in previous years has submitted a letter requesting that parole be denied.
-Her attorney reiterated her position in an email to CNN Saturday.
+Her attorney reiterated her position in an e-mail to CNN over the weekend.

 InSession’s Kisa Santiago contributed to this report.